Vehrik/FarOut/Characters/3-Traits.md

     projectiles.

     When you go to purchase Range, you may designate it as Dextrous.
-This incurs a 5 EXO cost immediately, and also doubles the cost to 10 EXO / 10ft of Range for this Trait.
+This incurs a 5 EXO cost immediately, and also doubles the cost to 10 EXO per 10ft of Range for this Trait.
 Dextrous Range is capable of wielding weapons, interacting with objects and activating items just as adeptly as the owner's natural hands.
 When you spend the initial 5 EXO to designate Range as